dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 The script contains three parts:

 1. The migrations history table is created; this table will store all migrations applied to this database.
-It only occurs only in the very first migration.
+This only happens in your very first migration.
 2. Our `Blogs` table is created, based on our code model.
 This is the actual migration action.
 3. A row is inserted into the migrations history table, to record that the **InitialCreate** migration was applied.